 The College Board website displays the dates for PSAT testing, and it’s helpful to be aware of these dates when creating a plan with your child.
 The PSAT is offered in the fall.

 Schools will offer the test one day during the testing window of October 2 to October 31, 2023.
-The Saturday testing date is October 15, 2022.
-The alternative testing date is October 25, 2022.
+The Saturday testing date is October 14, 2023.
 Individual schools choose a date between the end of September and the end of April to administer the PSAT 8/9.